MinnPost/minnpost-legislature-roundup-2013/README.md

 ## Data Processing

 * A [scraper](https://scraperwiki.com/scrapers/mn_governor_bills/) has been built to pull bills from the Governor page then get the votes from the MN Revisor site.
+    * TODO, get scraper to work locally.
+It has been copied in `data-processing/gov-bill-scraper.py`.
 * Get the data with: `wget -O data/bills-list.json "https://api.scraperwiki.com/api/1.0/datastore/sqlite?format=json&name=mn_governor_bills&query=select+*+from+%60swdata%60&apikey="`
 * Process the data with: `node data-processing/build-bills-json.js`